 4.4.1.
 Homogenize mice lungs for viral titration by plaque assay as previously described23.

 4.4.
 Place the lungs into a Dounce homogenizer with 1 mL of chilled infection media.
-Homogenize the lungs with the pestle for 1 min at room temperature until it has fully disintegrated and store the samples in a sterile tube at 4 °C.
+Homogenize the lungs with the pestle for 1 min at room temperature until it is fully disintegrated and store the samples in a sterile tube at 4 °C.

 4.4.2.
 Centrifuge the samples at 300 x g for 10 min and collect the supernatant in a sterile tube.
-Store the samples on ice if they will be used on the same day or freeze them at -80 °C to evaluate viral titers at a later time.
+Store the samples on ice if they will be used on the same day.
+Otherwise freeze samples at -80 °C to evaluate viral titers at a later time.

-NOTE: A new Dounce homogenizer should be used for each lung sample.
+NOTE: A new sterile Dounce homogenizer should be used for each lung sample.

 4.4.3.
-To perform the plaque assay, the day prior to performing viral titration, seed six-well plates with MDCK cells (5 x 105 cells/well) in tissue culture media.
-Incubate the cells overnight at 37 °C with 5% CO2 to reach 90% confluence next day.
-Before infection, confirm that the cells form a monolayer under a light microscope.
+To perform the plaque assay, seed six-well plates with MDCK cells (5 x 105 cells/well) in tissue culture media the day prior to performing viral titration.
+Incubate the cells overnight at 37 °C with 5% CO2 until they reach 90% confluency next day.
+Before infection, confirm that the cells form a continuous monolayer under a light microscope.

 4.4.4.
 Prepare 1:10 serial dilutions of the supernatant from the homogenized samples (step 4.4.1) in infection media.
 Prepare microcentrifuge tubes with 540 µL of infection media, add 60 µL from the homogenized lungs sample to the first tube, mix by pipetting up and down, and then using a new tip, transfer 60 µL to the next tube.
 Repeat this serial dilution process until the last dilution.

-NOTE: In our experience 7 dilutions are sufficient to determine viral titers by plaque assay from the lungs of infected mice.
+NOTE: In our experience 7 ten-fold dilutions are sufficient to determine viral titers by plaque assay from the lungs of infected mice.

 4.4.5.
 Wash the MDCK cells (step 4.4.3) twice with 1x PBS and transfer 500 µL of the serially diluted samples to each well in the six-well plate.
 Place the plates on a rocking platform and allow viral absorption to occur for 1 h at room temperature.

 4.4.6.
-After 1 h of viral absorption, remove the viral inoculum, add 2 mL/well of overlay medium containing 1 μg/mL of TPCK-treated trypsin, and then incubate the cells at 33 °C under 5% CO2 for 3 days.
+Remove the viral inoculum after 1 h of viral absorption, then add 2 mL/well of overlay medium containing 1 μg/mL of TPCK-treated trypsin and incubate the cells at 33 °C under 5% CO2 for 3 days.

 4.4.7.
-Fix infected cells (step 4.4.6) with 1 mL/well of 4% formaldehyde diluted in 1x PBS at room temperature for 2 h, then carefully remove the overlay medium and add 1 mL of 1x PBS to each well.
-For visualization of Venus, image the six-well plates with an imaging system for the detection of fluorescence.
+Fix infected cells (step 4.4.6) with 1 mL/well of 4% formaldehyde in 1x PBS at room temperature for 2 h.
+Then, carefully remove the overlay medium and add 1 mL of 1x PBS to each well.
+For visualization of Venus, image the six-well plates with an imaging system equipped for the detection of fluorescence.

 NOTE: Viral plaques can be colored using an image editing software (see the Table of Materials).

 4.4.8.
-To evaluate Nluc expression, visualize viral plaques by immunostaining using an anti-Nluc pAb.
+To evaluate Nluc expression, visualize viral plaques by immunostaining with an anti-Nluc pAb.
 For this, remove the 1x PBS, permeabilize cells using 0.5 mL/well of permeabilization solution for 15 min at room temperature.

 4.4.9.
 Remove the permeabilization solution, wash the cells three times with 1x PBS and block with 0.5 mL/well of blocking solution for 1 h at room temperature.

 4.4.10.
-Remove the blocking solution from step 4.4.9 and incubate the cells with 0.5 mL/well of the pAb anti-Nluc diluted 1:1,000 in dilution solution for 1 h at 37 °C.
+Remove the blocking solution from step 4.4.9 and incubate the cells with 0.5 mL/well of 1:1,000 pAb anti-Nluc in dilution solution for 1 h at 37 °C.

 4.4.11.
 Use ABC Alkaline Phosphatase kit and DAB Peroxidase Substrate Kit following manufacturer’s recommendation for visualization of Nluc-expressing plaques.